MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 ### What the workflows do

 1. Set up Node
-1. Check for outdated packages.
+1. Check for outdated packages that are still within the semvar restrictions (so hopefully no breaking changes in your app).
 1. Upgrade packages.
 1. Commit to a branch and create a PR.
 See [Create Pull Request][]